saf-dmitry/taskpaper-mode/README.md

 By default, emphasis will be displayed in italics while strong emphasis will be displayed in boldface.
 You can use whichever style you prefer; the only restriction is that the same character must be used as opening and closing emphasis delimiter.
 A `_` or `*` character surrounded by whitespaces, or backslash-escaped, will not trigger emphasis.

 You can hide the markup delimiters by configuring user option `markdown-hide-markup`.
 The underlying buffer content remains unchanged, but asterisks and underscores as emphasis markers will be hidden *for display purposes only*.
+Markup hiding can be toggled using `C-c C-x C-m` (`taskpaper-toggle-markup-hiding`).

 ## Hyperlinks and Inline Images